Push System vs. Pull System in Manufacturing Management

 In manufacturing, a push system means that a company produces goods according to a demand forecast.
 This is also called make-to-stock manufacturing and it is often used to produce goods that have a low chance of unforeseeable demand fluctuations, e.g. food, pharmaceuticals, household chemicals, electronic devices, etc.

 A push system, therefore, starts production in order to anticipate future demand that has been estimated according to historical data.
-In this supply chain system, goods are “pushed” through the supply chain, with the demand forecast triggering production, and with finished goods being dispatched to distributors or retailers that will then market the products and wait for customers to make the purchase.
+In this supply chain management system, goods are “pushed” through the supply chain, with the demand forecast triggering production, and with finished goods being dispatched to distributors or retailers that will then market the products and wait for customers to make the purchase.

 A great example of using a push system would be a bakery where the decision on which goods and which quantities to bake is done according to how much is expected to be sold.
 As people are not willing to wait an hour for their morning bagel after they put in an order, a push system is used.